skellis46/slipbox/rationalism vs empiricism.md

 _questions & thoughts:_

+- what is not "sense experience"?
+That is, what kinds of activities or phenomena do not require "sense experiences"?

 ---

 _consider:_

-- #finger-pointing-moon -- concerned with question 3, and to a certain extent an empirical approach to question 2
+- #finger-pointing-moon -- concerned with question 3, and to a certain extent an empirical approach to question 2.
+The concept of _warrant_ seems useful in how to understand its nature in something like practice-research.
 - #practice-research
 - [[art as source of knowledge]]
 - [[epistemic rationality]]